ciefa/telegram-channel-to-farcaster-bot/README.md

 Of course the /farcaster will be ignored for the actual cast!
 The actual would be just "Hello World" inside /farcaster.

+You can also post images into the Telegram channel and they will be casted as well.

+**IMPORTANT: To make use of this feature, you need to register for a (free) Imgur client ID.
+Add said ID to the .env**

+**Note that you HAVE TO compress the image when posting, simply click the check box "compress image" when pasting an image into your TG channel.**

 ## Requirements

 - Python 3.x